 Kit drying rooms are common place if you’re brave enough to leave your precious planks in a communal space.
 For us it’s not concern about getting them nicked – it’s more that they might get knocked, fall, bases scratched – you know… unintentional mishaps happen.

-There are a few unique spots on the motorhome ski circuit that should definitely on the bucket list.
+There are a few unique spots on the motorhome ski circuit that should definitely go on your bucket list.
 Let us know in the comments below if you have a few of your own to recommend!**

-**We have a policy of not reviewing anywhere we haven’t actually been because, well, otherwise it’s just a list and isn’t it and that’s what Google’s for?
+**We have a policy of not reviewing anywhere we haven’t actually been because, well, otherwise it’s just a list isn’t it, and that’s what Google is for.